larsxschneider/larsxschneider.github.io/index.md

 ---
 {% include JB/setup %}

 Lars is a passionate software engineer, a perfectionist in software architecture, yet pragmatic with implementation.
-He lives in Potsdam, Germany.
+He programs with <a href="http://pragdave.me/blog/2014/03/04/time-to-kill-agile/">agility</a> and lives in Potsdam, Germany.

 Lars is on <a href="https://twitter.com/kit3bus">Twitter</a>, and he pushes code to <a href="https://github.com/larsxschneider">GitHub</a>.
 Send him <a
     href="mailto:&#108;&#97;&#114;&#115;&#120;&#115;&#99;&#104;&#110;&#101;&#105;&#100;&#101;&#114;&#43;&#98;&#108;&#111;&#103;&#64;&#103;&#109;&#97;&#105;&#108;&#46;&#99;&#111;&#109;">an email</a> to get in touch.